The Complete Guide for American Companies Expanding to Canada

 While Canada admits approximately three times as many immigrants as America, the United States is headed in the opposite direction.
 Trump’s travel ban and rapidly lowering numbers of refugees admitted to the US are expected to greatly reduce legal immigration.

-These weak numbers will slow the growth of the U.s. labor force and could do long-term damage to America’s economy.
+These weak numbers will slow the growth of the U.S. labor force and could do long-term damage to America’s economy.
 A suffering economy leads to higher unemployment and lower hiring rates, all spelling disaster for H-1B hopefuls.

 The United States was once the most desired destination for highly skilled global talent.
 But in recent years, Canada’s economy is expected to be one of the fastest-growing countries in the Group of Seven (G7) — an international organization consisting of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States.